Last updated 7/2020

 American Lake, Lakewood

 This park includes a boat launch, a swimming area with a small sand area, picnic tables, and a playground.
 This is a busy, popular park.
-There is usually a life guard on duty keeping things safe and having all folks stick to the rules.
+No lifeguard this year.

 Reader recommended hot spots: